 If you prefer your tea strong, don't brew it for extra time.
 This will make it bitter.
 Instead, add more tea leaves to your brew.

 Above all, follow your taste buds!
-If you prefer your Gyokuro green tea brewed for four minutes instead of 30 seconds, then (although it's not something I'd recommend) it's completely up to you.
+If you prefer your Gyokuro green tea brewed for four minutes instead of 30 seconds, then it's completely up to you.

 The instructions below are for brewing Western-style, not gong fu cha or brewing in a gaiwan.